remidinishanth/distributed_systems/README.md

 real-world systems, this is the effect we want).

 Rather, we use the term has-a to describe composition relationships.
 A car `has-a(n)` engine.

+### Good Practices
+* One of the main advantages of OO programming is that classes can be reused.
+In general, reusable classes tend to have interfaces that are more abstract than concrete.